Controllability and Vector Potential: The Controllable-Uncontrollable Decomposition

 This in turn implies that the nonzero associated primes of $A^k/P$ are precisely the principal ideals generated by the irreducible zero divisors described above.
 For suppose that some associated prime $p$ is not principal.
-Let $p_1(\del)$ be an irreducible element of $p$ such that its degree is minimum amongst all the (nonzero) elements in $p$.
-Let $p_2(\del)$ be another irreducible element in $p$, not a multiple of $p_1(\del)$, again of minimum degree amongst all elements in $p \setminus p_1(\del)$.
-Then $p_1(\del) + \alpha p_2(\del)$ is irreducible, for all $\alpha \in \mathbb{C}$.
-These infinite number of ireducible elements are all in $p$, and hence are all zero divisors for $A^k/P$, contradicting the assertion above. $\square$\\
+Let $p_1(D)$ be an irreducible element of $p$ such that its degree is minimum amongst all the (nonzero) elements in $p$.
+Let $p_2(D)$ be another irreducible element in $p$, not a multiple of $p_1(D)$, again of minimum degree amongst all elements in $p \setminus p_1(D)$.
+Then $p_1(D) + \alpha p_2(D)$ is irreducible, for all $\alpha \in \mathbb{C}$.
+These infinite number of ireducible elements are all in $p$, and hence are all zero divisors on $A^k/P$, contradicting the assertion above. $\square$\\

-By Theorem 2.2(ii), the system defined by a free submodule of $A^k$ is not controllable if and only if its cancellation variety is of codimension 1.
-In this case, the above proposition, together with the proof of Theorem 3.1, implies the following corollary.
+By Theorem 3.2(ii), the system defined by a free submodule of $A^k$ is not controllable if and only if its cancellation variety is of codimension 1.
+In this case, the above proposition, together with the proof of Theorem 4.1, implies the following corollary.

 \begin{corollary} Let $P$ be a free submodule of $A^k$, and $\F$ an injective cogenerator.
-Then, the codimension 1 irreducible components of the cancellation variety $\mathcal{V}(\frak{i}_\ell(P))$ determine the uncontrollable part of $\ker_\F(P)$ in Theorem 3.1. \end{corollary}
+Then, the codimension 1 irreducible components of the cancellation variety $\mathcal{V}(\frak{i}_\ell(P))$ determine the uncontrollable part of $\ker_\F(P)$ in Theorem 4.1. \end{corollary}

-These results, which follow from Theorem 2.2, are valid only when the cancellation ideal is nonzero, which is a specific (though generic) case of underdetermined systems.
-They are not valid for underdetermined systems whose cancellation ideal equals 0.\\
+These results, which follow from Theorem 3.2, are valid only when the cancellation ideal is nonzero, which is a specific (though generic) case of underdetermined systems.
+They are not valid for underdetermined systems whose cancellation ideal equals 0.
+We now study a distributed system from the point of view of its characteristic ideal.

-We now study distributed systems from the point of view of their characteristic ideals.
 For any submodule $P \subset A^k$, its characteristic ideal $\frak{i}_k(P)$ and characteristic variety $\mathcal{V}(\frak{i}_k(P)) \subset \mathbb{C}^n$ are fundamental objects that determine $\ker_\F(P)$.
-Indeed, the Integral Representation Theorem of Palamadov \cite{p}, a vast generalization of Malgrange's The- orem quoted earlier, states that an element in $\ker_{\Dr}(P)$ is an absolutely convergent integral of its exponential solutions, and these exponential solutions are determined by the points on its characteristic variety.
+Indeed, the Integral Representation Theorem of Palamadov \cite{p}, a vast generalization of Malgrange's Theorem quoted in Remark 2.4, states that an element in $\ker_{\Dr}(P)$ is an absolutely convergent integral of its exponential solutions, and these exponential solutions are determined by the points on its characteristic variety.
+Our study is based on the following elementary lemma.